playcanvas/blog/_posts/2015-04-01-playhack-april-rolling-balls-and-platforms.markdown

 layout: post
 link: https://blog.playcanvas.com/playhack-april-rolling-balls-and-platforms/
 slug: playhack-april-rolling-balls-and-platforms
-title: 'PLAYHACK April: Rolling balls and platforms'
+title: "PLAYHACK April: Rolling balls and platforms"
 wordpress_id: 2050
 categories:
   - News
 ---

 **PLAYHACK** is our monthly game jam.
 We give you the starter kit for a game.
 You take the basics and use your imagination and skill to build a new game.
 Our favorite game at the end of the month will be showcased to thousands of PlayCanvas users and featured on the site.
 The **only rules**, start from our project and have fun.